Is Bing PPC For Real Estate Investors A Waste Of Time ? Absolutely Not. Here’s Why…

 Carrot Member Google AdWords Campaign

-With that success with AdWords, we wanted to see if we could “stack” on more leads by adding Bing PPC to the picture.
-As you can see he invested $1,910 in ad costs during that 30 day period in Google Adwords and collected 10 confirmed online opt-in leads… and many other phone call leads.
-When you count the phone call leads it brings his cost per lead down under $100 per lead.
+With that success with Google Ads, we wanted to see if we could “stack” on more leads by adding Bing PPC to the picture.
+As you can see, he invested $1,910 in ad costs during those 30 days in Google Ads and collected ten confirmed online opt-in leads… and many other phone call leads.
+Counting the phone call leads brings his cost per lead down to under $100 per lead.

 Same Carrot Member Bing PPC Campaign